asherAgs/amzSear/README.md

 # amzSear

 The unofficial Amazon Product CLI & API.
-Easily search the amazon product diretcory from the command line without the need for an Amazon API key.
+Easily search the amazon product directory from the command line without the need for an Amazon API key.

 Wondering about about an amazon product listing?
 Find the amzSear!